DataDog/documentation/content/en/serverless/configuration/_index.md

 Datadog can [collect and visualize the JSON request and response payloads of AWS Lambda functions][5], giving you deeper insight into your serverless applications and helping troubleshoot Lambda function failures.

-This feature is disabled by default, follow the instructions below for the installation method you use.
+This feature is disabled by default.
+Follow the instructions below for the installation method you use.

 {{< tabs >}}
 {{% tab "Datadog CLI" %}}